Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 While daily fantasy sports and social betting sites are fun, they are still forms of gambling and come with inherent risks.
 To enter many contests or add to your virtual currency, you'll need to make real money deposits, which means real risks are involved — so it's crucial to play responsibly and within your limits.
 Covers have vetted all DFS operators listed on this page.

-Yes, the top daily fantasy sports and social betting sites in Texas offer responsible gambling resources, such as spending limits, self-exclusion options, reality checks, account monitoring, access to external helplines, and educational resources.
+Yes, the top daily fantasy sports and social betting sites in Texas offer responsible gambling resources.
+This includes spending limits, self-exclusion options, reality checks, account monitoring, access to external helplines, and educational resources.

 Pages related to this topic